torognes/swarm/README.md

 A robust and fast clustering method for amplicon-based studies.

-The purpose of **swarm** is to provide a novel clustering algorithm to handle large sets of amplicons.
-Traditional clustering algorithms results are strongly input-order dependent, and rely on an arbitrary **global** clustering threshold. **swarm** results are resilient to input-order changes and rely on a small **local** linking threshold *d*, the maximum number of differences between two amplicons. **swarm** forms stable high-resolution clusters, with a high yield of biological information.
+The purpose of **swarm** is to provide a novel clustering algorithm that handles massive sets of amplicons.
+Traditional clustering algorithms results are strongly input-order dependent, and rely on an arbitrary **global** clustering threshold. **swarm** results are resilient to input-order changes and rely on a small **local** linking threshold *d*, the maximum number of differences between two amplicons. **swarm** forms stable, high-resolution clusters, with a high yield of biological information.

+**swarm** 2.0 introduces several novelties and improvements over swarm 1.0:
+* built-in breaking phase now performed automatically,
+* built-in strict dereplication (with *d* = 0),
+* possibility to output OTU representatives in fasta format (option `-w`),
+* fast algorithm now used by default for *d* = 1 (linear complexity),
+* a new option called fastidious that refines *d* = 1 results and reduces the number of small OTUs,

 Table of Content
 ================